 Some of the negative short-term effects of marijuana use include the following:

 - Impaired motor coordination

 - Respiratory problems

 Smoking marijuana causes almost immediate effects.
-Eating marijuana-based foods produces a slower onset of effects, but they tend to last longer.
-While marijuana usually creates a euphoric, relaxed feeling, for many, it causes anxiety and paranoia.
+Marijuana-based foods produce a slower onset of effects but tend to last longer.
+While marijuana usually creates a euphoric, relaxed feeling, it causes anxiety and paranoia for many.

-For long-term, heavy marijuana users, effects can include:
+For long-term, heavy marijuana users, the effects can include the following:

 - Altered brain functioning